India’s jewellery market

 Over the next decade, there are likely to be 15 million weddings per year in India, where more than half of the population is under 25.

-India’s demographics are driving constant growth in demand, but the evolving structure of society is changing tastes too.
+India’s demographics are driving constant growth in demand, with over 140 million people coming out of poverty in the last 10 years in India, but the evolving structure of society is changing tastes too.
 Since the early 1990s, urban Indian women have been adopting contemporary designs for everyday use and wear.
-Younger, more affluent Indian consumers want pieces that are modern, but reflect their heritage and culture; jewellery that expresses their new identity.
+Younger, more affluent Indian consumers want pieces that are modern, yet reflect their heritage and culture; jewellery that expresses their new identity.